-In November 2012 I opted for the ever popular Fast Grow Ethnic Hair Growth Enhancer which I took religiously as described.
-Unfortunately it was unavailable when the time came to re-order so I switched to Hair Formula 37 in December 2012.
+In November 2012 I opted for the ever popular Fast Grow Ethnic Hair Growth Enhancer (no longer available) which I took religiously as described.
+Unfortunately it was unavailable when the time came to re-order so I switched to Hair Formula 37 (also no longer available) in December 2012.

 In the middle of November I started to notice a disturbing symptom.
 I developed involuntary muscle twitches.
 We all get muscle twitches from time to time which are perfectly natural and generally go away on their pretty quickly but this was very different from anything I’d ever had.
 The twitches would go away for a day or two but would always come back.
 They were particularly persistent in my bottom eyelids.